Improved-test-frameworks/improved-junit-5/README.md

 ### Mocking

 - The framework must be able to automatically mock away everything in the system under test.
-- Variables in the class to be tested can be excluded or included to the automatic mocking.
+- Variables in the class to be tested can be excluded or included to the automatic mocking using annotations or the super() call.
-- The automatic mocking must also work for static variables and classes.
+- The automatic mocking must also work for static variables, methods and classes.

 ### Auto print